Assault Charges in Saskatchewan

 - Threats to kill, poison, or injure an animal or bird that is the property of any person.

-A criminal lawyer like Linh Pham with trial experience will be your best defence against an allegation for uttering threats.
+A criminal lawyer like Dwayne Braun with trial experience will be your best defence against an allegation for uttering threats.
 He will work hard to prove your innocence and secure an acquittal based on any of a number of defences available.
-It is important that you maintain a clean criminal record and Mr. Pham can assist.
+It is important that you maintain a clean criminal record and Mr. Braun can assist.

 What must the Crown prove?